Museum of Bags and Purses: History

 In March of 2019, the museum announced it had hired Manon Schaap as director, following the retirement of Sigrid Ivo a year earlier.
-A graduate of ArtEZ, Schaap began her career as a creative director in Paris at the trendforcasting office of Lidewij Edelkoort, before collaborating with designer Jil Sander for several years and establishing her own studio in 1998.

 Upon the announcement, Schaap said in a press release: "The Museum of Bags and Purses has an incredible amount of potential.
 Together with an enthusiastic team...I am working on a challenging program with new stories, sparkling presentations and room for experimentation."
 Schaap presented three exhibitions during her tenure: "Bags in Bloom", "Talent Invasion" and "It's a Family Affair".

 The museum closed its doors in line with the Dutch lockdown restrictions responding to the coronavirus pandemic in March 2020.
 In April, director Manon Schaap announced this closure would be permanent, as the museum was facing insurmountable financial pressure.

 In a press statement published on the museum's website, Schaap wrote: "Unfortunately, insufficient financial resources in the form of subsidies and sponsorship have been found for our long-term future.
 Due in part to the current societal crisis, there is insufficient perspective for the future.
 It makes me very sad that I have to close the doors.
 We were working on bringing the vision of the bag, identity, fashion, craft and society to life.
 Unfortunately, reality has caught up with us."

 Herengracht 573

 Since June 2007, the Museum of Bags and Purses was located in a traditional 17th-century canal house.
 On the Herengracht, it formed part of the 'Grachtengordel', the ring of canals at the centre of Amsterdam that was made a UNESCO World Heritage Site in 2010.

-The house was built by Cornelis de Graeff, an influential city councillor who was appointed mayor of Amsterdam ten times.
+The house was built by Cornelis de Graeff, one of the most powerful statesmen during the Dutch Golden Age, uncle of Grand Pensionary Johan de Witt and owner of a huge art collection, who was appointed burgomaster of Amsterdam ten times.
 His second marriage was to Catharina Hooft, an influential woman in her own right who was painted by Frans Hals as a child.
 At an auction in 1664, De Graeff bought two building plots on the Herengracht.
 A unique agreement was signed between De Graeff and the other purchasers in which they promised to build their new houses ‘to a single height, a single faciat and a single gable’.
 This led to the creation of a uniform row of houses.
 It is the only example of this throughout the entire canal belt, which is famous for its eclectic mix of gabeled housing.
-Cornelis de Graeff passed away shortly afterwards, leaving his son Pieter de Graeff to continue the building project.
+Cornelis de Graeff passed away shortly afterwards, leaving his older son Pieter de Graeff to continue the building project.
 The first stone of Herengracht 573 was laid on the 17th of April 1664.
 Pieter de Graeff was every bit as illustrious as his parents.
-He also served as an Amsterdam city councillor, as well as being the brother-in-law of the famous statesman Johan de Witt, and together with his wife moved in the highest circles of the Dutch Republic.
+He also served as an Amsterdam city councillor, as well as being the brother-in-law and advisor of the famous statesman Johan de Witt, and together with his wife moved in the highest circles of the Dutch Republic.